MinT: A Fast Lightweight Envelope/Monte-Carlo Beam Optics Code for the Proton Beamlines of the Paul Scherrer Institute: The Beam Optics Program

 In any case, \mint\ integrates Eq.~\ref{eq_eqom_moments} to model the influence of multiple Coulomb scattering on the $\Sigma$-matrix of the beam.
-If \mint\ is in Monte-Carlo-mode at the entrance of some degrader element, then the calculation is done twice in parallel: The existing ensemble is transported as in a drift and an initially zero $\Sigma$-matrix (a zero-emittance beam) is integrated according to Eq.~\ref{eq_eqom_moments}, and then used to generate a second (scattered) ensemble.
-At the end of the element, the ensembles are added, which means that the direction of each trajectory is changed statistically.
+If \mint\ runs in Monte-Carlo-mode at the entrance of some degrader element, then the calculation is done twice in parallel: The existing ensemble is transported as in case of a drift and an initially zero $\Sigma$-matrix (a zero-emittance beam) is integrated according to Eq.~\ref{eq_eqom_moments} and then used to generate a second (scattered) ensemble.
+At the end of the element, the matrices of both ensembles are added, which means that the direction of each trajectory is changed statistically.